 Details of the person or bodies that will hold responsibility for operation and maintenance of the chemical treatment system and the organisational structure which will support this system.

-To enable sequencing of Project Stage, the FMP may be reviewed and amended over time in accordance with condition 18.

-Chemical treatment of sediment retention ponds, decanting earth bunds and any dirty water pumped from excavations must be undertaken in accordance with the approved FMP.
+Chemical treatment of sediment retention ponds, decanting earth bunds and any dirty water pumped from excavations must be undertaken in accordance with the approved ChTMP.

-Erosion and Sediment Control Adaptive Management Plan
+Adaptive Management Plan (AMP)

-Prior to the commencement of any Project Construction Work Component requiring an ESCAMP, as set out in condition 13, the consent holder must submit an ESCAMP to the Council for certification.
-The ESCAMP must be prepared by a suitably qualified and experienced person.
+Prior to the commencement of any earthworks commencing on the Integrated Māori Development site, , the Consent Holder must submit an AMP to the Council for certification.
+The AMP must be prepared by a suitably qualified and experienced person.

-The ESCAMP must be generally consistent with Auckland Council’s ‘Erosion and Sediment Control Adaptive Management Plan Guideline Document’ July 2020 and its purpose is to ensure all earthwork activities maintain consistency with GD05 and any other relevant consent conditions, for the duration of works.
+The AMP must be generally consistent with Auckland Council’s ‘Erosion and Sediment Control Adaptive Management Plan Guideline Document’ July 2020 and its purpose is to ensure all earthwork activities maintain consistency with GD05 and any other relevant consent conditions, for the duration of works.

-The ESCAMP must include:
+The AMP must include:

 Site management structures, practices and procedures;